LucasDelfino92/morrowindsharp/wjsetup.md

 Which one you choose to use is up to you.
 To select profiles, click the **Profile** dropdown menu as seen in the screenshot, and click the profile you want to use.
 Make sure not to switch profiles on an ongoing save, in particular if going from **Morrowind Sharper** to **Morrowind Sharp**.

 ![Profiles](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/ProfileSelection.png)

+# CHANGELOG

+03-01-2022
+- Update 1.1 of the Wabbajack list, including **Wrye Mash**, **tes3cmd.exe**, and **Widescreen Splash Replacer** as part of the download.
+- Removed instructions to register tools in Mod Organizer 2, as they are handled by the Wabbajack now.

+03-01-2022
+- First release of the Wabbajack list.

 # INCLUDED MODS